rmj9000/BankCustomerAttrition/README.md

  With a T-Statistic of -0.46 and P-Value of 0.64 we fail to reject the null hypothesis, therefore we must conclude that fewer customer reward points does not result in higher rates of attrition.
  ### H2: Credit card customers with lower credit scores are more likely to attrite
- **For the second hypothesis we used a Pearsons Correlation.**
+ **For the second hypothesis we used a Pearson's Correlation.**

  ![hypothesis2test](images/hypothesis2test.png)

- The correlation coefficent is -0.0268 which indicates there is a weak negative correlation between Credit Score and Exited variables.
+ The correlation coefficient is -0.0268 which indicates there is a weak negative correlation between Credit Score and Exited variables.
 With a P-Value of 0.007 which indicates the result is statistically significant.
 We must reject the null hypothesis and accept that credit score is a factor in attrition rate.

  ### H3: Customers with shorter tenure at the bank are more likely to attrite
  **For Hypothesis 3 we used a Mann-Whitney U Test.**
  ![hypothesi3test](images/hypothesis3test.png)

  The U-Statistic is 7955556.0, which suggests the two groups overlap significantly meaning there is little difference between them.
-The P-Value is 0.1729 which greater than the significance level.
-Indidcating the observed difference between Tenure and Attrition is not statistically significant.
+The P-Value is 0.1729 which is greater than the significance level.
+Indicating the observed difference between Tenure and Attrition is not statistically significant.
 Thus we fail to reject the null hypothesis as there is no statistical significance.

 ## Recommendations

 Only hypothesis 2 'credit card customers with lower credit scores are more likely to attrite' generated statistically significant results.

 * **Recommendation 1:** Have more stringent checks on credit risk before giving customers access to credit cards.
-If you prevent high risk individuals from getting credit cards with your bank, this could result them being less likely to attrite.
+If you prevent high risk individuals from getting credit cards with your bank, this could result in them being less likely to attrite.

-* **Recommendation 2:** Implement machine learning in banking apps that flag if an indiviual's credit score is getting too low, and give that individual practical financial advice to stop their credit score falling.
+* **Recommendation 2:** Implement machine learning in banking apps that flag if an individual's credit score is getting too low, and give that individual practical financial advice to stop their credit score falling.